Tellusant/docs/articles-posts/triple-a.md

 It works fully at the city and subdivision levels to pinpoint the opportunities.
 This is in part achieved by leveraging our [TelluBase data](https://tellubase.com).

-Broad-based adoption is not so much about the technical solution, but the requirement for humans to change:
+Broad-based adoption is not so much about the technical solution, but the requirement for people to change:

 - Understanding: "Can I explain how Triple-A works"
--  Trust calibration (“When can I rely on it?”
+- Trust calibration “When can I rely on it?”
-- Workflow "How do I integrate the solution into planning?"
+- Accountability norms: "Can I defend the work without external help?"
-- Accountability norms: "Can I defend the work with external help?"
+- Workflow: "How do I integrate the solution into planning?"
 - Political dynamics "Is this reducing my power?”

 We therefore provide training and support to make the transition to a Triple-A logic productive.